aurHin/4C_analyses/README.md

 normalised_scorePerFeature_viewpoint_tissue_repXXX_HoxD_mBR.bedGraph

 # Smoothing.R
+Choose size of Sliding window.
+Smooth all files in NameOfProject/normalised_HoxD.
+Removes NAs for visualisation in IGV - of smoothed and unsmoothed (=input) files.
+Save smoothed and unsmoothed files in NameOfProject/norm_smoothed_woNA.
+NOTE: names are simplified for ease of visualization.
+Respectively Viewpoint_Tissue_SmoothSizeSlidingWindow.bedGraph Viewpoint_Tissue_noSmooth.bedGraph
+NOTE: output files ready to use in IGV

 # January 2018 - WP, tailbud, brain 4C
 Application of these tools on 4C fot the WP project